lindenbaum/safeio/README.md

 is in an NFS mounted directory.

-The problem is, whenever such a mount point gets _stuck_, e.g. because of an NFS-server outage or a network problem, **ALL** file operations, i.e. calls to `file` and `filelib` modules, block after accessing paths in the stuck directory, even if paths are accessed, that arn't in the broken NFS directory.
+The problem is, whenever such a mount point gets _stuck_, e.g. because of an NFS-server outage or a network problem, **all** file operations, i.e. calls to `file` and `filelib` modules, block from the moment the first path in a _stuck_ directory is accessed.
+Even operations on paths outside the broken mount point are blocked.

 This library aims to provide a workaround for this problem by providing operations that check if a path is accessable using an external process instead of `filelib` or `file`.